void

 Literature

-The street appears again in [I.13] when Feldkurat Katz and Švejk drive through in a horse cab on the way Vojenská nemocnice na Karlově náměstí to administer the last rites.
+The street appears again in [I.13] when Feldkurat Katz and Švejk drive through in a horse cab on the way to Vojenská nemocnice na Karlově náměstí to administer the last rites.

 Background

 Vodičkova ulice is the busiest side street to Václavské náměstí on the north-western side.
-Many tram lines pass through this street which is also in a busy shopping area.
+Many tram lines pass through this street, which is also in a busy shopping area.

 The Good Soldier Švejk in Captivity